puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 Installing Agents
 -----

-On any supported OS that is capable of using remote package repos, the easiest way to install the Agent is with standard *nix package management tools.
-For other OS's (Solaris, AIX, RHEL 4, Windows) you use the installer script as above.
+If you are using any supported OS that is capable of using remote package repos, the easiest way to install the PE agent is with standard *nix package management tools.
+To install the agent on other OS's (Solaris, AIX, RHEL 4, Windows) you'll need to use the installer script just as you did above.

 ### Installing Agents with Your Package Management Tools

 If you are currently using a tool like Satellite, Spacewalk, etc. to manage packages, you simply need to add the `pe-agent` package to the appropriate repo, configure your tool to point at that repo, and install the package as you would any other.
 You can find an agent package (that corresponds to the master's OS/architecture) in `opt/puppet/packages/public`.

 For nodes running an OS and/or architecture different than the master, simply [download the appropriate agent tarball](TODO: link).
 Extract the `pe-agent` package into the appropriate repo and install it on your nodes just as you would any other package.
+Alternatively, you can follow the instructions below and classify the master using one of the `pe_repo::platform::<platform>` classes.
+Once the master is classified and a puppet run has occurred, the appropriate agent package will be generated in `opt/puppet/packages/public`.

 ### Installing Agents using PE Package Management

-If your infrastructure does not currently have a package repository, the master installer will create a package repo on the master that corresponds to the OS/architecture of the master node.
+If your infrastructure does not currently have a package repository, PE also hosts a package repo on the master that corresponds to the OS and architecture of the master node.
+The repo is created by the installer script during installation of the master.
 The repo serves packages over HTTPS using the same port as the puppet master (8140).
-This means agents won't require any new ports to be open other than the one they need to communicate with the master.
+This means agents won't require any new ports to be open other than the one they already need to communicate with the master.

-Once installed, the master also hosts an agent installation script that can be used to install agents on your selected nodes.
-The script can be found at https://<master>:8140/packages/current/<platform>.bash, where <platform> uses the form `el-6 x86_64`.
+Once installed, the master also hosts an agent installation script that can be used to install agent packages on your selected nodes.
+The script can be found at `\https://<master>:8140/packages/current/<platform>.bash\`, where `\<platform>\` uses the form `el-6 x86_64`.
 When you run it on your selected agent (for example, by using `curl`), the script will set up an apt (or yum, or zypper) repo that refers back to the master, install the `pe-agent` package, and create a simple `puppet.conf` file.
 The certname for the agent node installed this way will be the value of `facter fqdn`.

-You can use any method you like to run the agent installation script, manual or automatic.
-For example, you can SSH into agent node

-You can use this same method for any supported OS/architecture by creating a new repository for that platform.
+You can use this same method for any supported OS and architecture by creating a new repository for that platform.
 For each platform, there is a corresponding class (`pe_repo::platform::<platform>`)you can add to your master in order to create a repo for that platform.
-Simply [classify the master](TODO: link) using the appropriate platform and on the next puppet run the new repo will be created.
+Simply [classify the master](./console_classes_groups.html#classes) using the appropriate platform and on the next puppet run the new repo will be created.
 Platform names are the same as those used for the PE tarballs:

     el-{5,6}-{i386,x86_64}
     debian-{6,7}-{i386,amd64}